khuedo22/travel-planner/README.md

 created a json array representing a week schedule
 Sun Apr 02 14:55:17 PDT 2023
 saving schedule by converting the schedule to a Json object

+### *Phase 4 Task 3* ###

+First, I would refactor the PlanningAppGui to make it more cohesive.
+The class has too many responsibilities and I would probably make each functionality its own class.
+For example, I would have a class that deals with constructing the welcome frame.
+That class would create the visual frame and have an inner ActionListener class.
+I would have separate classes that deal with constructing the adding event, removing event, viewing schedule, saving schedule, and loading schedule.
+All these classes would create the buttons that show up on the main menu frame, create the frames that pop up when the button is clicked, and implement the ActionListener within the class.
+The PlanningAppGui would handle the layout of the main menu (the frame that has all the buttons).
+However, all these classes need access to the same instance of Schedule, so the Schedule class would need to be a singleton.
+A possible downside to this is that tests for EventX and Schedule would need to change since a new Schedule can't be instantiated anymore.

+Additionally, since both the ViewScheduleAction and RemoveEventAction both involve displaying the schedule, I would abstract parts of this method out.
+I would probably make an abstract class and have several helper methods in this class.
+Both the ViewScheduleAction and the RemoveEventAction would extend this class.
+The RemoveEventAction would override one of the helper methods related to displaying an individual event so the Select button can be added.
+Both classes would add their own ActionListener class